splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 #### Stored Procedure: CREATE_MODEL
 Used for creating a model
-* scriptPathAndName: Full path and name to the python script
+* **scriptPathAndName**: Full path and name to the python script
-* type: The type of model.
+* **type**: The type of model.
 Valid model types: {'wide', 'deep', 'wide_n_deep'}
-* modelName: Name of the model that is being created, it maps to an entry in the MODEL and the column NAME
+* **modelName**: Name of the model that is being created, it maps to an entry in the MODEL table and the column NAME
-* trainingDataTable: The table containing the training data
+* **trainingDataTable**: The table containing the training data
-* testDataTable: The table containing the test data
+* **testDataTable**: The table containing the test data
-* modelOutputDirectory: Base directory for output models
+* **modelOutputDirectory**: Base directory for output models
-* hashBucketSize: Hash Buket Size - An example of a valid value is 100
+* **hashBucketSize**: Hash Buket Size - An example of a valid value is 100
-* dimension: The higher the dimension of the embedding is, the more degrees of freedom the model will have to learn the representations of the features An example of a valid value is 8
+* **dimension**: The higher the dimension of the embedding is, the more degrees of freedom the model will have to learn the representations of the features An example of a valid value is 8
-* hiddenUnits: List of hidden units per DNN layer.
+* **hiddenUnits**: List of hidden units per DNN layer.
 An example of a valid value is '100, 50'
-* trainSteps: Number of training steps
+* **trainSteps**: Number of training steps

 #### Stored Procedure: PREDICT_MODEL
 Used for predicting the outcome of a particular record
-* scriptPathAndName: Full path and name to the python script
+* **scriptPathAndName**: Full path and name to the python script
-* type: The type of model.
+* **type**: The type of model.
 Valid model types: {'wide', 'deep', 'wide_n_deep'}
-* modelName: Name of the model that is being created, it maps to an entry in the MODEL and the column NAME
+* **modelName**: Name of the model that is being created, it maps to an entry in the MODEL and the column NAME
-* sourceTable: The table containing the live data
+* **sourceTable**: The table containing the live data
-* comparisonColumn: The column that is used for the binary comparison
+* **comparisonColumn**: The column that is used for the binary comparison
-* criteria: The criteria that the comparison column will evaluated against
+* **criteria**: The criteria that the comparison column will evaluated against
-* recordId: ID of the record to perform the prediction on
+* **recordId**: ID of the record to perform the prediction on
-* modelDirectory: The directory where the model was created
+* **modelDirectory**: The directory where the model was created

-### Census Example
+### Examples
-There is an example of predicting a model for census data.
-The files to create the tables, entries in the MODEL, MODEL_FEATURES and MODEL_FEATURE_CROSS and to call the stored procedures can be found in the /resources/examples/census_example folder
+The examples folder has examples for dynamically creating models using different datasets.

-* **/ddl/create-tables.sql**: Creates the schema CENSUS and the tables TRAINING_DATA and TESTING_DATA
+#### Census Example
-* **/ddl/create-data.sql**: Populates the MODEL, MODEL_FEATURES and MODEL_FEATURE_CROSS tables with the data needed to generate the models and also populates the TRAINING_DATA and TESTING_DATA tables.
+The folder /resources/examples/census_example contains the files needed to setup the census data.
+The folders are as follows:

-* **/data/testing.data.txt**: Contains the data that is used to train the Census model
+* **/data**: Contains the files for the training, test and live data sets.
-* **/data/training.data.txt**: Contains the data that is used to test the Census model
+* **/ddl**: Contains the scripts for creating the training, test and live tables as well as the script for populating the MODEL, MODEL_FEATURES and MODEL_FEATURE_CROSS tables with data

-* **/queries/create_model.sql**: Query that calls the CREATE_MODEL stored procedure to generate the model.
+* **/python**: This folder contains examples of running the python script outside of the stored procedure.
-* **/queries/predict.sql**: Query that calls the PREDICT_MODEL stored procedure to generate the predictions in the test data
+* **/queries**: This folder contains the sql statements to call the stored procedure to create the model and then use the model to predict the outcome.

-* **/python/manually-test-python.sh**: A script to manually test the python code without splice machine.
-Useful for debugging purposes
+An overview of the Census Example and the files can be found in the README.md file under the /resources/examples/census_example folder.

 # How to Run the Tutorial